danielbalsby/Cortex/docs/product/ROADMAP.md

 ## Goal before 1 November 2026

+Target milestone: Prototype 0.1

-Prepare a prototype suitable for supervised evaluation with practising clinicians.
+Prepare a prototype suitable for controlled evaluation by the founder and a small number of practising clinicians.
 It must be technically stable, explicit about uncertainty, safe against invented clinical facts, and useful enough to test consultation flow and output quality.
 It is not a production release or approval for unsupervised clinical use.

 ## Current validation goals